AILabUSiena/NeuralNetworksForBeginners/tensorflow/README.txt

 mnist_mlp.py
 Implementation of a 2-layers neural network to solve the MNIST problem.
-It includes: download and loading of the dataset, definition and training of the model, regularization criterion and validation check, tools functions, plot the gradient.
+It includes: download and loading of the dataset, definition and mini-batch training of the model, regularization criterion and validation check, tools functions, plot the gradient.

 mnist_cnn.py
 Implementation of a convolutional neural network to solve the MNIST problem.